cognitedata/kuiper/kuiper_documentation/built_in_functions.md

 `select(x, (v(, k)) => ...)` or `select(x, [1, 2, 3])`

-Returs a list or object where the lambda returns true.
+Return a list or object where the lambda returns true.
 If the second argument is a list, the list values or object keys found in that list are used to select from the source.

 **Code examples**
 ```